 4. Am I trying to take over the conversation, because clearly I am more amusing then the other person?

-6. Do I want to end this conversation?
+5. Is what I am about to say better left for a diary or Internet journal?6.
+Do I want to end this conversation?
 (The affirmative answer to this question requires a different response to the one stated above, instead continue talking while ignoring questions 1-5 and chances are they will find a way to escape the conversation, hopefully never to return)

 7. Do I want to have another conversation with this person?